-You could also provide them with simple toys like jigsaw puzzles and other formative toys.
+You could also provide them with indoor play equipment or simple toys like jigsaw puzzles and other formative toys.
 Additionally, your children will require access to space if they are to thrive.
 To avoid having a creative mess all over the house, provide a particular area for them to explore new things.

 It’s important to remember that creativity also has several facets.
 Children who like sketching should never be without sheets and drawing pads on which to draw their thoughts.
 Kids who like music should have access to instruments and musical equipment.
 Those with a sense of style must have easy access to textile scraps and age-appropriate sewing supplies.

 As a parent, you must pay close attention to determine what resources your kid needs.
 Be on the lookout for things that excite them or make them curious.
 Additionally, it need not be costly.
 Reusing household items for artistic uses may serve as a valuable lesson in creativity too.

 Show Examples To Inspire Thoughts

 Being confronted with a blank sheet of paper, canvas, or screen may be confusing.
 Having a number of examples on hand may serve as a creative spark.
 This gives learners an overview of what’s possible and gives them some pointers on where to start.
 To provide some samples, you could purchase simple art through online shops like Pixels and others like it.

 It’s possible that kids would simply imitate or replicate the samples they see.
 While it’s a good place to start, keep in mind that this is only a beginning.
 Prompt them to improve or elaborate on the examples they’ve been given.
 Encourage them to use their own style or to personalize their work.

 Respect Their Space